 The fantastic thing about this place is the 2.5-mile boardwalk that runs alongside the beach.
 Note, this is not a boardwalk.
 There are no boards.
 It is made of concrete and is called a broardwalk.
 It reminded me a little of the coastal walkway in Taranaki my hometown, that too has an amazing broadwalk, but whereas in Taranaki you have to watch out for crashing waves splashing you, here you have to look out for the 80-year-old guy on his rollerskates with a Chihuahua in his arms.

-What is There to do in the Hollywood District with Teenagers?
+What is There to do in the Hollywood District with Kids?
 (On a budget)

-The boardwalk is worth getting off the boat for.
-Its filled with free entertainment.
+The broardwalk is worth getting off the boat for.
+It’s filled with free entertainment.
 I wish I lived in a country where you could wear your bikini and everyone didn’t flee in the opposite direction screaming for their lives.
 It would be so liberating.

 Much to the kid’s delight, we all decided to hire some bikes to cruise the broardwalk.
 Its far too long to be able to walk the stretch and back again within an hour, which is when we were due to get back on to the boat to meet our relatives.